MustardOS/mustardos.github.io/release/progress/goose.md

 * Modified Retroarch audio latency
 * Modified scope of grid element to focused and unfocused events
 * Modified ScummVM launch script to use `gameid`
+* Modified secondary and external mount scripts with mount and eject capabilities
 * Modified storage mount to use user defined kernel tuning variables
+* Modified theme picker to use capitalised 'Theme' in catalogue
 * Modified theme preview images to scale by device resolution
 * Modified volume and brightness bar behaviour
 * Moved `assign.json` to inside assign directory